checkpoint-restore/criu/README.md

 doing C/R for Linux, and so far CRIU [appears to be](https://criu.org/Comparison_to_other_CR_projects) the most feature-rich and up-to-date with the kernel.

+CRIU project is (almost) the never-ending story, because we have to always keep up with the Linux kernel supporting checkpoint and restore for all the features it provides.
+Thus we're looking for contributors of all kinds -- feedback, bug reports, testing, coding, writing, etc.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) if you would like to get involved.

 The project [started](https://criu.org/History) as the way to do live migration for OpenVZ Linux containers, but later grew to more sophisticated and flexible tool.
 It is currently used by (integrated into) OpenVZ, LXC/LXD, Docker, and other software, project gets tremendous